borbelyattila11/ImageSignal/Signals and Systems.md

 Analog signals are conitnous in both time and amplitude, they can take any value within a given range and are represented as a smooth wave.

 Examples:
-- Human voice
+- Heavyside function
-- Voltage in electrical circuit
+- Rectangle function
-- Temperature
+- Dirac-delta (unit impulse)

 ## Discrete Signals
 Discrete signals are defined only at specific time intervals, with values at discrete points.
 They are discrete in time and continous in amplitude.